RagnarB83/ash-documentation/docs/_build/html/_sources/About.rst.txt

 About ASH
 ==================================================

 ASH is a Python-based computational chemistry and multiscale modelling program.
-Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonians as well as many complex workflows.
+The program can do single-point calculations, geometry optimizations, surface scans, nudged elastic band optimizations, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonians as well as many complex workflows.
 Interfaces available to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF, Dalton, MRCC, CFour.
 Reaction profiles and saddlepoint optimizations can be performed using the nudged elastic band method (NEB).

 The code is open-source and available on `Github <https://github.com/RagnarB83/ash>`_

-Strict requirements:
+**Strict requirements:**

 - Python3 installation (version 3.6 or higher)
 - Numpy Python library

-Strongly recommended (and mostly necessary):
+**Strongly recommended (and mostly necessary):**

 - geomeTRIC (optimizer).
 Python library, easily installed via pip.
 Required for geometry optimizations.
 - OpenMM (molecular mechanics library).
 Only needed for MM and QM/MM.
 Installed via conda.